whatsinport

 Fort-de-France is the largest city in and capital of Martinique.

 There are many English speaking taxi drivers and tour guides on the pier offering services.
 One suggestion if you want English is to chat a bit with the guide before accepting the offer.
-Some are good at the first few sentences but have then exhausted their language skills.
+Some are good at the first few sentences but have then exhausted their language skills. $50 per hour.

-There are 3 ferry companies, Madinina, Matinik, and Petrolettes, and the ferry dock is just to the right of the ship (when facing inland), you can see it from the deck of the ship.
-You can take Matinik to Trois Islets, 5 euros return, a pretty village, no other attractions.
 The other 2 ferries go to Pointe de Bout, 6.50 euros return (they don’t take dollars), which has some shopping, hotels, marina, and a beach.
-Diamant beach is much better, down the coast a few miles by cab.
-The ferries run frequently, every 30-45 minutes, and Madinina has their schedule on their web site.
+The Diamant beach is much better, down the coast a few miles by cab.
+The ferries run frequently, every 30-45 minutes.
 There is sometimes a ferry dispatcher on the ferry dock to help find the right one, and he speaks some English.

 Nearby Places:

-For a St. Tropez ambience, take the ferry from the waterfront to Pointe du Bout (20 minutes each way), which has some good beaches -- Anse-Mitan and Anse-a-l'Ane -- and is home to some of the island's major resorts, such as the Kalenda Trois Ilets and the Bakoua.
+For a St. Tropez ambiance, take the ferry from the waterfront to Pointe du Bout (20 minutes each way), which has some good beaches -- Anse-Mitan and Anse-a-l'Ane -- and is home to some of the island's major resorts, such as the Kalenda Trois Ilets and the Bakoua.

-Shopping and Food:
+Shopping and Food

 There is excellent duty-free shopping right at the cruise terminal itself.

 There is also an excellent crafts market near the harbor on the north side of the park that sells everything under the sun.
-It is well worth a visit if you are looking for local crafts, art and clothing.
+It is well worth a visit if you are looking for local crafts, art, and clothing.

 Currency: